ChiroZine ARTICLES OF INTEREST

 Journal of Bone and Joint Surgery 2002 (Apr); 84–A (4): 604–608

 According to the standard suggested by the program directors of internal medicine residency departments, a large majority of the examinees once again failed to demonstrate basic competency in musculoskeletal medicine on the examination.
 It is therefore reasonable to conclude that medical school preparation in musculoskeletal medicine is inadequate.
 NOTE: This is a follow-up article to the study cited below, which demonstrated that medical students were inadequately trained to diagnose and treat musculoskeletal complaints.
-What would the headlines would say if, after 4 years, our profession had failed to improve it's skills in musculoskeletal assessment and management?
-Ask your self why medicine is shown more slack than we are?
+What would the headlines scream if, after 4 years, chiropractors had failed to improve their skills in musculoskeletal assessment and management?
+Ask your self why medicine is shown more slack?

 The Adequacy of Medical School Education in Musculoskeletal Medicine